moka-rs/moka/README.md

 ```

 These errors occur because `std::sync::atomic::AtomicU64` type is not provided on
-these platforms but both quanta and Moka use it.
+these platforms but Moka uses it.

 You can resolve the errors by disabling the default features of Moka.
 Edit your
 Cargo.toml to add `default-features = false` option to the dependency declaration.